 What Is Cellular IoT and How Does It Work?

 Cellular IoT connects physical objects by piggybacking on the cellular networks we often use.
 Simply put, it facilitates a massive data stream among sensors, actuators, etc., while saving costs by eliminating the need to build new network infrastructure.

 Companies benefiting from cellular IoT include those in the automotive, mining, manufacturing, and agriculture sectors—and the technology’s popularity shows no signs of slowing down, with Ericsson forecasting roughly 5 billion cellular IoT connections by 2025 and Juniper Research recently predicting that the value of the global cellular IoT market will exceed $61 billion by 2026.

-What’s more, with the 3G sunset and 5G boom yielding higher-bandwidth solutions normally allocated to Wi-Fi or wired Ethernet, an increasing number of businesses are seeing great potential in cellular IoT.
+What’s more, with the 3G sunset and 5G network boom yielding higher-bandwidth solutions normally allocated to Wi-Fi or wired Ethernet, an increasing number of businesses are seeing great potential in cellular IoT.

 So, how does cellular IoT connect physical assets, and how can you harness the technology to optimize your business?
 This guide will discuss everything you need to know.

 In this day and age, most people have heard of SIM cards, yet few understand how they actually work.
 According to JT Zemp, cellular tech lead at Particle, a SIM card is a chip with a unique identifier that a modem knows how to communicate with.
 When the SIM card "talks to" the network, this unique ID serves as a passport of sorts.

 Major carriers like AT&T and T-Mobile act as gatekeepers that determine whether to let a SIM card onto their networks based on the answers to a few key questions: Can it connect to their networks?
 What are its capabilities?
 Is it allowed to roam?
 Where should data be sent?
 The cellular plan associated with the card provides this information and more, which lets carriers know how much to charge for usage.